Skip to Main Content

 Ingress Protection (IP) Ratings Table based on IEC 60529 and later additions.

-1. Not all IP69K lights are designed to provide both chemical and hygienic performance
+1. Not all IP69K lights are designed to provide both chemical and hygienic performance features.

 2. All exposed parts must also comply fully.
-For example, if the housing “tub” is chemically
+For example, if the housing “tub” is chemically inert and smooth, so must the diffuser/cover, the cable strain relief, the cable, and even the sealant around the cover.

 Sequence of Lighting Analysis and Development

-The following “Sequence of Lighting Analysis” assumes a working knowledge of Lighting Types, camera sensitivities, optics, and familiarity with the Illumination Techniques and the 4 Image Contrast Enhancement Concepts of Vision Illumination.
+The following “Sequence of Lighting Analysis” assumes a working knowledge of Lighting Types, camera sensitivities, optics, and familiarity with the Illumination Techniques and the four Image Contrast Enhancement Concepts of Vision Illumination.
 It can be used as a checklist to follow and it is by no means comprehensive, but it does provide a good working foundation for a standardized method that can be modified and/or expanded for the inspection’s requirements.

 1. Immediate Inspection Physical Environment